Internships at The Philanthropy Roundtable

 - K-12 Education: The Philanthropy Roundtable’s K-12 Education program is the nation’s leading provider of events and resources for donors interested in dramatically boosting the performance of America’s students and schools.
 This program includes America’s most innovative K-12 donors, as well as K-12 education’s most successful programs (including Teach For America, KIPP, New Leaders for New Schools, and The New Teacher Project).
 Occasional travel may be required.

-- Public Policy: The Roundtable’s public policy arm, the Alliance for Charitable Reform (ACR) protects the freedom to give and advocates for donors’ interests in Washington and in state capitals.
-Interns assist the ACR team with research, event planning, outreach, and other tasks related to strengthening philanthropic freedom.
+- Public Policy: The Roundtable’s public-policy arm, the Alliance for Charitable Reform (ACR) protects the freedom to give and advocates for donors’ interests in Washington and in state capitals.
+It is also the program most active in external relations and communications for the Roundtable.
+Interns assist the ACR team with research, public outreach, social media and website management, media relations, event planning, and other tasks related to strengthening philanthropic freedom.

 We welcome your application!
-To apply, please email a résumé, a cover letter, either three references or one letter of recommendation, and a writing sample (two writing samples for Publications program) to firstname.lastname@example.org, and specify what program(s) you wish to apply for in your subject line.
-We currently are accepting applications for part-time interns for the fall term.
+To apply, please email a résumé, a cover letter, either three references or one letter of recommendation, and a writing sample (two writing samples for Publications) to firstname.lastname@example.org, and specify what program(s) you wish to apply for in your subject line.
+We currently are accepting applications for interns for the summer term.